diegolnasc/kubernetes-best-practices/README.md

 **Canary**:

 Canary deployment is a relevant way to test new versions without driving all the traffic right away.
-The idea is to separate a small part of users for the new version and gradually increase it until the entire flow is validated or discarded.
+The idea is to separate a small part of customers for the new version and gradually increase it until the entire flow is validated or discarded.

 As well as blue-green, it is also **highly recommended** to use other solutions such as [HaProxy](http://www.haproxy.org/), [Ngnix](https://www.nginx.com/), [Spinnaker](https://spinnaker.io/).
 However, we can also do this something manually as follows: